 How to remove adware browser extensions

-Some adware install themselves within your browser, in which case you won’t find them in Control Panel.
+Some adware installs itself within your browser, in which case you won’t find them in Control Panel.

 To remove adware in Chrome browsers, go to Settings -> Extensions.
 Remove any browser extensions you suspect might feed you adware or track your personal information.

 For Firefox, in the top right corner, press the three-line Open menu -> Add-ons -> Extensions.
 Remove any suspicious extension you might have installed.

 For Internet Explorer, go to Tools -> Manage Add-ons -> All add-ons.
 Uninstall the adware serving extension.